-Data Point and Definition Why It's Important 1.
-Course Added: Total number of courses submitted that have existing equivalencies.
-Considered a proxy for automated 1:1 course evaluation requests which saves student and staff time.
-2. Pending Course Added: Total number of pending courses (no prior equivalency) submitted for review.
-Provides insight into course equivalency database health, where gaps exist, guides staff capacity considerations, and shows funnel trends and growth opportunities.
-3. Pending Course Resolved: Total number of pending courses resolved, regardless of when they were added.
-Provides insight into staff capacity and turnaround time.
-4. Pending Course Unresolved: Total number of pending courses still unresolved from those added.
-Provides insight into staff capacity and turnaround time.
-5. Pending Course by Transfer College: List of all institutions where a pending course was submitted.
-Students have transfer coursework from these institutions but were unable to find a course equivalency; provides insight into course equivalency gaps and growth opportunities.
-6. Received Credit: Total number of pending courses resolved as "Course receives credit" in the selected date range.
+Data Point and Definition Why It's Important Courses Added: Total number of courses submitted that have existing equivalencies Considered a proxy for automated 1:1 course evaluation requests which saves student and staff time 2.
+Pending Courses Added: Total number of pending courses (no prior equivalency) submitted for review Provides insight into course equivalency database health, where gaps exists, guides staff capacity considerations, and shows funnel trends and growth opportunities 3.
+Pending Courses Resolved: Total number of pending courses resolved, regardless of when they were added Provides insight into staff capacity and turnaround time 4.
+Pending Courses Unresolved: Total number of pending courses still unresolved from those added Provides insight into staff capacity and turnaround time 5.
+Received Credit: These are the total number of pending courses resolved as "Course receives credit" in the selected date range.
 The count of courses as received credit represents new course equivalency rules built in the SIS.
-These additions will be auto matched for future course entries.
-7. Without Review: Total number of pending courses resolved as "Course will not be reviewed" in the selected date range.
-For various reasons, these courses are not reviewed, and course equivalents are not built.
+These additions will be auto-matched for future course entries.
+6. Without Review: These are the total number of pending courses resolved as "Course will not be reviewed" in the selected date range.
+For various reasons, these courses are not reviewed and course equivalencies are not built.
 This provides an opportunity to reevaluate why the courses were not received and adjust internal processes accordingly.
-8. Did Not Receive Credit: Total number of pending courses resolved as "Course does not received credit (Note required)" in the selected date range.
+7. Did Not Receive Credit: These are the total number of pending courses resolved as "Course does not received credit (Note required)" in the selected date range.
 These courses are not transferable for various reasons, and course equivalencies are not built.
 This offers an opportunity to reassess why the courses are not receiving credit and make internal process adjustments accordingly.
-9. Time To Course Resolution: Average number of days between the date pending courses are submitted and the resolution date.
+8. Time To Course Resolution: This is the average number of dates between the date pending courses are submitted and the resolution date.
 This number represents the average waiting period for a student to receive a response regarding their pending course request.
 The data serves to guide the internal credit evaluation process and can prompt adjustments if necessary.